Tallow and ghee can be used in cooking and grilling as an oil or fat substitute.

 Take a bread knife and smear both sides of your steak with tallow before placing it on the grill.

-When placed on the fire, the tallow will heat up and sear the steak, sealing in the flavor and goodness!
+The tallow will heat up and sear the steak when placed on the fire, sealing in the flavor and goodness!

 How To Use Ghee For Grilling And Smoking